Why use a dog lead?

-Until your dog is all healed up, you will need some way to prevent him or her from rushing about.
+Until your dog is all healed up, you will need some way to prevent them from rushing about.
 You may have been asked to restrict your dog’s exercise to a few minutes of lead-walking at a time, perhaps just enough to act as toilet-breaks to start with.

 The main purpose of the lead is to make absolutely sure that your dog does not run.
 Even a few steps of running may cause great damage to the operated area.
 Many dogs will leap about if they get over-excited and can even take off and run if they see a pigeon, squirrel, or cat.
 So do use the lead every time you take your recovering dog outdoors, and choose one strong enough to keep your dog safe.

 Above: This very strong and bouncy young Airedale was well-controlled on a harness and lead.
 We chose a 1in-wide lead with a very sturdy clip.

 If your dog is on crate-rest, then you may have been instructed to put them straight onto the lead as soon as they step out of the recovery crate.
 This would be to prevent them from dashing across the room or leaping onto the sofa, etc. Walking, whether indoors or out, should initially be very slow.

 In most cases, the best and safest system during recovery is a fixed-length lead clipped to the top of a good walking harness.
 This is because it gives you close control over your dog without pulling on his or her neck.

 Following spinal surgery, a harness and clip-on lead are essential.
 This is because the neck is part of the spine, and pulling on the neck via neck leads, collars and slip-leads must be avoided for safety reasons.